Published market hub · 2026-04

 DSCR quick screen

-• City screening rent proxy: $1,606/mo, carried forward from the strongest retained market evidence.
+• City screening rent proxy: $1,570/mo.

 • Directional only.
 Pressure-test the payment range in the calculator before application.